 The swallows have an even longer trek to South Africa, but are usually back here a week or so earlier than this year.
 Inclement weather along their migration route is probably the reason for their late arrival.

-And just now, we’re locked into a classic Welsh April showers weather pattern.
-But one of the joys of this apart from the much-needed garden rain is the fantastic quality of light and cloud formations which we’ve experienced recently.
+Just now, we’re locked into a classic Welsh April showers weather pattern.
+One of the joys of this, apart from the much-needed garden rain, is the fantastic quality of light and cloud formations which we’ve experienced recently.
 I’ve included a few images below, but most days have yielded similar pictures, in between stretches of varying shades of gloomy grey.

 This stone looked of similar dimensions to the one which we now have in our garden as a seat from which to watch the butterflies in August nectaring on our Sedum and Buddleja.
-How our stone came to be where we found it on a bank hidden with fallen leaves and debris we have no idea, but it has been hammer dressed on one face to create a slightly bevelled surface, as well as having a strange row of 7 holes with remnants of metal bars on another face (presumably created much later) and so has an interesting story to tell….. if only we could interrogate it!
-There are a couple of pics of how we moved it in suitably primitive fashion from the bank to its new resting place….(twisting a knee in the process) on the personal interests page of the blog.
+How our stone came to be where we found it on a bank hidden with fallen leaves and debris we have no idea, but it has been hammer dressed on one face to create a slightly bevelled surface, as well as having a strange row of 7 holes with remnants of metal bars on another face (presumably created much later), and must have an interesting story to tell – if only we could interrogate it.
+There are a couple of photos of how we moved it in suitably primitive fashion from the bank to its new resting place, with me twisting a knee in the process, on the personal interests page of the blog.

 Sometimes even large stones (erratics) were moved by glacial action long distances from their source, and were then later worked on by human hands.

-BUT……. including this little piece on Bluestones and the Preselis made me check up on this subject and the links to Stonehenge, history and mythology.
-Readers may all be very aware of the background to Stonehenge and how and why huge lumps of rock were moved 250 miles from South Wales to Wiltshire 2000 years BC (Oh, and the fact that most of the UK was apparently flooded about 7460BC, just after the much earlier first workings on the Stonehenge site, following an impact from a comet!)
-But I wasn’t and so if not, then I do urge you to read the fascinating and perhaps provocative (?) full piece that I found by Dr.Colin Shearing by clicking here.
+BUT, including this little piece on Bluestones and the Preselis made me check up on this subject and the links to Stonehenge, history and mythology.
+Readers may all be very aware of the background to Stonehenge and how and why huge lumps of rock were moved 250 miles from South Wales to Wiltshire 2000 years BC (Oh, and the fact that most of the UK was apparently flooded about 7460BC, just after the much earlier first workings on the Stonehenge site, following an impact from a comet).

-Lots more emerging in the garden in slow motion with the lower temperatures of late, but at last the trees are starting to come into leaf with that vibrancy and range of colours, green and brown.
+Lots more is emerging in the garden in slow motion, with the lower temperatures of late, but at last the trees are starting to come into leaf with that vibrancy and range of colours, green and brown.